Sexual and Reproductive Health Rights, Inclusion and Empowerment

 Evaluation and research

-2. Designated sexual health practitioners providing assertive outreach in the community and embedded SRH clinics within substance treatment centers, mental health and intellectual disability services.
+- Designated sexual health practitioners providing assertive outreach in the community and embedded SRH clinics within substance treatment centres, mental health and intellectual disability services.

 Referring service users to SHRINE

 To refer patients or service users to the SHRINE service please,

 - email kch-tr.SHRINEReferral AT nhs.net

 For more detailed information about SHRINE please read their briefing notes.